94 Powerful College Hacks to Help You Master Student Life

 11 Networking and Social Life Hacks

 The first few weeks of a school year tend to be the best time for making new friends.
 After all, a lot of students don't know anyone yet.
-You can also introduce yourself to new people by arriving to each class early.
-Make an effort to learn and remember the name of everyone you meet.
+You can also introduce yourself to new people by arriving at each class early.
+Try to learn and remember the name of everyone you meet.

 Few, if any, people will care.
 College is about starting fresh and moving forward.
-Clinging to your past identity or achievements will only serve to turn people off.
+Clinging to your past identity or achievements will only turn people off.

 You can learn something from just about anybody.
 Plus, showing genuine interest in people makes them feel valued while making you seem interesting.

-Basically, make friends with the kind of people you actually admire and can learn from.
+Make friends with the kind of people you admire and can learn from.
 Their good habits may rub off on you, and they may have different skill sets that complement your own.
-Plus, they probably stand a higher chance of achieving great success, which could make them super valuable members of your network down the line.
+Plus, they probably stand a higher chance of achieving great success, which could make them super valuable members of your network.

-Explore social opportunities beyond the college setting, outside of your age group, and unrelated to the other things you currently identify with.
-New avenues of personal growth may only reveal themselves if you make a conscious effort to expand your horizons.
+Explore social opportunities beyond the college setting, outside your age group, and unrelated to the other things you currently identify with.
+New avenues of personal growth may only reveal themselves if you consciously expand your horizons.
 Adopt the mindset of an adventurer.

 You don't need to attend rowdy parties (especially if you're an introvert), but it's still a good idea to get out and mingle.
 Like anything else, developing good social skills takes practice.